 Find something that slows you down

 When reading a book for fields, we read to extract certain knowledge (main argument, structure, who are they building on/against).
 Often times I found myself not remembering getting through books even though I had at least 2 pages of notes proving I had gotten something from the book.
-But it became formulaic and about halfway through preparation that I knew exactly where in the book to look for certain information.
+It became formulaic and about halfway through preparation, I knew exactly where in the book to look for certain information.
 It was rare that I made it through an entire book.

 Another way I allowed myself time to slow down was cooking at home.
 Taking the time to choose, prepare, and cook the ingredients became ritual to me.
 It also allowed me time to break up my reading/writing sessions.
 I would wake up around 5am, read until 8am then start preparing breakfast.
 After this, I would read a couple more hours and then start making lunch.
 Each meal would take me about one hour from start to clean-up.